cscutcher/snapper_systemd_boot/README.md

 something with a docker container (it'd probably need privileged to work) or maybe LXC containers, but I haven't had much chance to play with the latter.

+The lack of decent testing is obviously and obstruction to any reasonable CI attempt.

 # My environment
 So that others can understand how to use this tool and design decisions.